algolia/magento/_src/m1-external-data.md

 For create the script you’ll need to find the name of the index where your products are indexed.
 Index name is created like: *indexPrefix+codeOfYourStore_products*.
 If you have your index prefix set to *magento_* and your store code is default then your index name will be **magento_default_products**.

-The precise index name you can find in [Algolia’s index explorer](https://www.algolia.com/explorer).
+You can find the precise index name in [Algolia’s index explorer](https://www.algolia.com/explorer).

 Let’s assume you have product with **ID 1** in index **magento_default_products** and you want to push it’s visits count from Google Analytics.